The error: File History drive is disconnected

 Backup files with the best free File History alternative

-Step 3.
-In this screen, click “Add File” or “Add Folder” to include specific files and folders in the backup.
+2. In the next screen, click “Add File” or “Add Folder” to include specific files and folders in the backup.

-Step 4.
-Choose a target location to save the backup image.
-Besides external hard drives, this tool allows you to backup to NAS device, network location, and local hard drives.
+3. Choose a target location to save the backup image.
+Besides external hard drives, this tool allows you to backup to NAS device, network location, and local hard drives as well.

-Step 5.
-Click “Schedule” to set a frequency for this file backup task if needed.
+4. Click “Schedule Backup” to set a frequency for this file backup task if needed.
+To backup only changes, click "Backup Scheme" and select "Incremental Backup" under the Backup Method section.
 After that, click “Start Backup” to start backing up your files.

 ▶ Learn more from video tutorial: